Benchmarking Machine Translation with Cultural Awareness: Results and Analysis

+To compare the cultural awareness of LLM-based MT systems with that of NMT systems, We employ two automatic metrics (CSI-Match and PTA) to evaluate 4 MT systems: the vanilla NLLB and Google Translate, and the BI prompting of LLaMA2 and GPT-3.5.

+\paragraph{NMTs Excel in CSI-Match on Low-resource Languages} We evaluate the accuracy of CSI translations using CSI-Match across six language pairs, as shown in Figure \ref{fig:cs-match-languages}.
+For the two Romance languages (French and Spanish), the performances of four MT systems are quite similar.
+However, Google Translate generally exhibits more consistent performance in non-Romance languages compared to LLM-based MT.
+NLLB's poor performance on EN-ZH is due to its limited translation capacity on EN-ZH, as validated in previous benchmarking work \cite{aharoni-etal-2019-massively, akinade-etal-2023-varepsilon}.
+Specifically, NLLB and Google Translate outperform LLaMA2 and GPT-3.5 in translating three Indian languages: Hindi, Tamil, and Telugu.
+Additionally, for low-resource languages like Tamil and Telugu, the translation performance of LLM-MTs remains limited on traditional translation metrics (see Table \ref{tab:autoeval}).
+Therefore, LLM-MTs cannot yet be considered efficient multilingual translation tools for these low-resource languages.

-\paragraph{Understandability Gap on Non-translation CSIs} Table \ref{tab: Understandability by GPT-4} presents the understandability win rates assessed by GPT-4 for various MT systems compared to the reference in English-Chinese translation.
-Appendix \Scref{sec:evaluation_prompts} has the detailed evaluation prompt.
-The evaluation metrics include both the overall win rates across the entire dataset (\textbf{Overall-U}) and the win rates of samples containing complex source items (CSIs) with no translations (\textbf{NT-U}).
-The results indicate that traditional terminology translation methods, such as Appending and Replacing, effectively improve the overall understandability across the entire dataset.
-However, they still encounter challenges in improving the comprehensibility of translations that contain CSIs without a well-established reference.
-Notably, ChatGPT performs better than any other MT systems, which potentially suggests that the instruction-tuning of LLMs beyond the translation task may be beneficial for the model to generate explanation-based translations for these non-translation CSIs.
+\paragraph{GPT-3.5 Produces Better Pragmatic Translation on CSIs with No Established Translations.} Given the cost of evaluation by commercial tools and human experts across all language pairs, we focus on English-Chinese in both translation directions when evaluating the pragmatic translation quality by PTA.
+Figure \ref{fig:pta-languages} presents the PTA assessed by GPT-4o for four MT systems' output compared to the reference sentences.
+In addition to PTA across the entire dataset, we separately evaluate PTA of samples containing CSIs with no established translations (\textbf{NT-PTA}).
+Notably, GPT-3.5 performs better than any other MT systems on NT-PTA, which potentially suggests that the instruction-tuning of LLMs beyond the translation task may be beneficial for the model to generate free translations that are easily understood by the target culture, especially for non-translation CSIs.